zeta-chain/docs/docs/developers/omnichain/tutorials/bitcoin.md

 [Bitcoin section](/developers/omnichain/bitcoin).

 The `send-btc` command will return the transaction hash.
-You can use the `cctx` commmand to track the status of the cross-chain transaction:
+You can use the `cctx` command to track the status of the cross-chain transaction:

 ```
 npx hardhat cctx --tx TX_HASH
 ```

-Add the token contract addres `0x629eEe97B95Bd6e04B0885De58eF016177a709Ae` to Metamask (or any other wallet) to be able to check the balance of the ERC-20 token minted by the contract.
+Add the token contract address `0x629eEe97B95Bd6e04B0885De58eF016177a709Ae` to Metamask (or any other wallet) to be able to check the balance of the ERC-20 token minted by the contract.